 - Provide you with a local meeting schedule.

-- Present you and/or your staff with an overview of Alchoholics Anonymous.
+- Present you and/or your staff with an overview of Alcoholics Anonymous.

-- Refer you to other outreach activities provided by Alchoholics Anonymous.
+- Refer you to other outreach activities provided by Alcoholics Anonymous.